St. Cloud, Florida: Geography

-According to the United States Census Bureau, the city has a total area of 9.2 sqmi, of which 0.11% is water.
+According to the United States Census Bureau, the city has an area of 35.019 sqmi, of which 34.916 sqmi is land and 0.103 sqmi (0.29%) is water.

 St. Cloud is on the southern shore of East Lake Tohopekaliga, an exceptionally clear lake, with good visibility to depths of 7 to 9 ft.
 East Lake is nearly circular in shape and covers approximately 12000 acre.

 The major highway is U.S. Route 192 running in tandem with U.S. Route 441 east and west.
 This six-lane road is intersected by avenues running north and south.
 Many have names of US states in no particular order.

+Florida's Turnpike has an intersection in St. cloud at Clay Whaley, however that is soon to change to a new Diverging Diamond Interchange at Nolte.
+Currently the Clay Whaley Intersection only supports Orlando traffic.